ayezinhtun/1cng-protal-user-guide/admin/Partners/Create Module Settings.md

 - Click **Submit** to save the configuration.
 Once submitted, the new module setting will be visible in the list.

 ![Invite Client Details](images/module_settings_2.png)

+## <span style={{ color: '#003366' }}>Conclusion</span>

+The Module Settings tab is a powerful tool for tailoring your platform’s behavior to suit different partner types such as vendors and resellers.
+Using the simple interface provided, administrators can quickly create, update, and manage module settings, allowing for a more flexible and scalable partner management strategy.